 Melissa and her team also work across the institution on issues of diversity and inclusion defined broadly as including (but not limited to) race, ethnicity, religion, sexual orientation, gender identity, ability status, nationality, veteran status, and politics.
 In this capacity, she supports the Center for Identity + Inclusion; the Center for the Study of Race, Politics, and Culture; and the Center for the Study of Gender and Sexuality.
 Melissa also works closely with the College, UChicagoGRAD, and the Office of Spiritual Life to foster a climate that supports full participation of the University’s members in the academic and professional life of the campus.

-In Autumn 2017, the University of Chicago launched a campus-wide initiative on diversity and inclusion.
+In August 2017, Vice Provost Gilliam facilitated the launch of a campus-wide initiative on diversity and inclusion.